CenturyLinkCloud/mdw/docs/guides/MicroServicesCookbook.md

   ![xml formatter](images/viewOrderInstance.png)

 ##### Register an External Event Handler:
-- The lookup you just performed took a simple string input and returned nothing.
+- The MyOrderProcess you just performed took a simple string input and returned nothing.
 A real service would likely take an XML or JSON document as input, and return something similar with the results.
 To expose this process as a service you'll need to register an External Event Handler.
 An External Event Handler is the MDW mechanism for performing content-based routing of incoming requests to your service process.
 So in our example it's a way of specifying that an JSON payload like the following should be routed to the MyOrderProcess service process:
   ```json
   { "orderId":"12345678"}
   ```